 The Chief Executive Officer (CEO) is the Accounting Officer for the Trust.
-The central team for the Trust consists of the CEO supported by a Chief Finance Officer (CFO) and Company Secretary/Policy Officer.
+The central team for the Trust consists of the CEO supported by a Chief Finance Officer (CFO) and Chief Operating Officer (COO)/Company Secretary/Policy Officer, as well as a Personal Assistant to the CEO and two Finance Managers.
 Additional services are procured depending on need.

 Academy Governing Boards are local governing bodies with delegated functions as set out in the Trust's Scheme of Delegation.
-Their role is to steer, challenge and support the leadership, contribute to the success of their academy and to recommend and contribute to the work of the Trust, thereby benefitting all academies across the Trust.
+Their role is to steer, challenge and support the leadership, contribute to the success of their academy and to recommend and contribute to the work of the Trust, thereby benefitting all academies across the Trust https://agoralearning.co.uk/about us/governance/scheme of delegation

 A comprehensive scheme of delegation outlines the decisions reserved for the Board of Trustees and those that are delegated to the Executive, along with those delegated to Academy Governing Boards and headteachers.
-The Scheme of Delegation is published on the Trust's website: https://agoralearning.co.uk/about us/governance/scheme of delegation
+The Scheme of Delegation is published on the Trust's website: